TokenEngineeringCommunity/website/docs/academy-welcome.md

 ## DAO Rewards Systems Assemblage
 ![Rewards Systems Gathering](/img/DAO_RS_gathering_wide.jpg)

-_*Join us for a full day of talks, discussions and workshops on DAO Rewards Systems - presented by the [Governauts](https://twitter.com/GovernanceDAO), [The DAOist](https://www.thedaoist.co/) and TE Academy!*_
+_*A full day of talks, discussions and workshops on DAO Rewards Systems - presented by the [Governauts](https://twitter.com/GovernanceDAO), [The DAOist](https://www.thedaoist.co/) and TE Academy!*_

+The DAO Rewards Systems Assemblage took place on Dec 10, 2021.
+Watch the recording of the event at our [YouTube Channel](https://youtu.be/wndDaI-eNgc)!

 Our agenda:
 - Defining Success and measuring value add in DAOs